gusew/tools/README.md

-# wtools - A collection of small tools for evaluations
+# A collection of small tools for evaluations

 ## Tools